tesnetra/kii-solidity-contracts/README.md

 This repository contains smart contracts for the KiiChain ecosystem, written in Solidity.

+## 📘 Introduction

+This is a simple swap contract that uses the Cosmos bank module on the Kii EVM testnet.
+This contract is designed to swap EVM Kii tokens for internal Cosmos Kii tokens and vice versa.

 ## 🚀 Getting Started

 Follow these steps to set up the development environment and test the contracts locally.